luigibonati/mlcolvar/docs/contributing.rst

 3. When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the mlcolvar devs know that the changes are complete.
 4. A developer will review your changes and eventually make suggestions for modifications.
-5. Once a developer mark the PR as "approved" for merging and the continuous integration tests pass, the PR will be merged in the main codebase.
+5. Once a developer marks the PR as "approved" for merging and the continuous integration tests pass, the PR will be merged in the main codebase.

 Contributing bugfixes and new features
 --------------------------------------

-* If you are implementing a new CV, the documentation have guides on how to implement one `from scratch <https://mlcolvar.readthedocs.io/en/latest/notebooks/tutorials/adv_newcv_scratch.html>`_ or by `subclassing an existing one <https://mlcolvar.readthedocs.io/en/latest/notebooks/tutorials/adv_newcv_subclass.html>`_.
+* If you are implementing a new CV, the documentation has guides on how to implement one `from scratch <https://mlcolvar.readthedocs.io/en/latest/notebooks/tutorials/adv_newcv_scratch.html>`_ or by `subclassing an existing one <https://mlcolvar.readthedocs.io/en/latest/notebooks/tutorials/adv_newcv_subclass.html>`_.
 * Stick to the `coding style guidelines <contributing.rst#Coding-style-guidelines>`_ when possible.
 * `Add tests <contributing.rst#Writing-tests>`_ for your new code!
-If are contributing a bugfix, chances are our current test suite does not cover this case, adn a test should be written to avoid future regressions.
+If you are contributing a bugfix, chances are our current test suite does not cover this case, and a test should be written to avoid future regressions.
 If you are contributing a new feature, your tests should make sure it is working as expected.
-* If you are writing a new features or changing the behavior of the library, `add/modify the docstrings <contributing.rst#Contributing-documentation>`_ describing the behavior of your code.
+* If you are writing a new feature or changing the behavior of the library, `add/modify the docstrings <contributing.rst#Contributing-documentation>`_ describing the behavior of your code.

 Contributing documentation
 --------------------------

 The main documentation of ``mlcolvar`` is inside the ``docs/`` folder.
-It is written using using the `reStructuredText markup syntax <https://docutils.sourceforge.io/rst.html>`_ and automatically built in html format using `Sphinx <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/index.html>`_ and pushed on `readthedocs.io <https://mlcolvar.readthedocs.io/en/latest/>`_.
+It is written using the `reStructuredText markup syntax <https://docutils.sourceforge.io/rst.html>`_ and automatically built in html format using `Sphinx <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/index.html>`_ and pushed on `readthedocs.io <https://mlcolvar.readthedocs.io/en/latest/>`_.